 Every time students are given a reading or writing assignment, they decide whether to use AI.
 Every single time.
 So, there is no hiding from this tool (or really set of tools).

-AI policy, which I’ve adapted from suggestions by researchers and teachers in the field of Rhetoric and Composition, and by attending workshops (in-person and on line) on teaching with AI, follows the best practices at the top universities in the United States.
+My AI policy, which I’ve adapted from suggestions by researchers and teachers in the field of Rhetoric and Composition, and by attending workshops (in-person and on line) on teaching with AI, follows the best practices at the top universities in the United States.
 I have been particularly influenced by Dr. Annette Vee, Professor English at the University of Pittsburgh, whose blog I follow.
 I secured the funding and invited her to give two workshops and public lecture on AI and writing in the Spring 2025.
-What I have learned from her and other researchers in the field is that LLM can be used to assist students in all aspects of reading and writing but its a “wild west” of shortcuts/cheating unless teachers train students in, and engage them in conversation about, the limits and ramifications of the tools.
-This is not a one-and-done type deal; it must be done over the semester and it requires, for those students who choose to ignore the policies and nuances, a protocol (including personal conferences) for dealing with violations.
+What I have learned from her and other researchers in the field is that LLM can be used to assist students in all aspects of reading and writing but it's a “wild west” of shortcuts/cheating unless teachers train students in, and engage them in conversation about, the limits and ramifications of the tools.
+This is not a one-and-done type deal; it must be rolled out over the semester and it requires, for those students who choose to ignore the policies and nuances, a protocol (including personal conferences) for dealing with violations.
 I am learning more about how to do this without it being a tug-of-war of did-you-do-it?, which it can easily become.